olekspyl/filmoteka-project-vanilla-js-html-sass/README.md

 # Filmoteka-project-vanilla-js-html-sass

-This project is a team project.
-Based on HTML, CSS, Sass and vanilla JavaScript we have created useful and precise site with dynamic logic under the hood.
+This project is based on HTML, CSS, Sass and vanilla JavaScript.
+It is useful and precise site with dynamic logic under the hood.

 ## Why site is useful